saikotek/docs/pages/public_cloud/public_cloud_databases/grafana_03_advanced_parameters_references/guide.fr-ca.md

 Please refer to this [guide](/pages/public_cloud/public_cloud_databases/databases_03_advanced_configuration#using-api) to find out how to change your advanced parameters from the OVHcloud API.

-### Advanced parameters for Grafana
+### Advanced parameters for Dashboards

-Below you can find a summary of every configuration option available for Grafana service:
+Below you can find a summary of every configuration option available for Dashboards service:

 | | |
 |---|---|